 Theresa Weir (a.k.a.
-Anne Frasier) is a New York Times and USA Today bestselling and award-winning author of twenty-four books.
+Anne Frasier) is a New York Times and USA Today bestselling and award-winning author of thirty books.
 Her memoir, The Orchard, was an Oprah Magazine Fall Pick, Number Two on the October Indie Next List, a B+ featured title in Entertainment Weekly, a One Book One Community Read, Target Book Club Pick, and Books-A-Million Book Club Pick.

 Monday, June 23, 2014

 Thursday, June 19, 2014

 And then I decided to condense the questions and use them to interview my characters.
 Here's the list:

 What do you regard as the lowest depth of misery?

 To what faults do you feel most indulgent?

 Who are your favorite heroines in real life?